LukasDankwart/enncode/README.md

 Via the logfile the node causing misconduct can be found and its most likely reason for incompatibility.
 Notes:
 * If extracting current subgraph fails, there might be an error using 'onnx.utils.extract_model' being independent of GurobiModelBuilder.
 * It was observed that equivalence check might fail because Gurobi doesn't find a valid solution (status code -3).
+Increasing the tolerance via rtol/atol might help.
 A restart can sometimes still show equivalence before using the following function.

 2. For a quick check, if all nodes included in the onnx model are supported by onnx to gurobi, the ```get_unsupported_note_types```